sgjava/ubuntu-mini/README.md

 ## Ubuntu Mini

 Ubuntu Mini is lean and mean Ubuntu for ARM based Android Mini PCs.
-I started off like a lot of others by using [PicUntu](http://ubuntu.g8.net), but since it is based on a non-LTS version of Ubuntu I set off to build my own.
+I started off like a lot of others by using [PicUntu](http://ubuntu.g8.net), but I wanted granular control of what packages were installed.
 You can use the pre-built kernels, build your own or get a kernel elsewhere.
 This will give you a lot more flexibility for creating customized distributions.

 You will need to identify your hardware since even the same brand names may have different chipsets.
 To be safe ask the vendor before buying if possible (a lot of